Nutomic/controldlna/README.md

 ## Building

-Android Support Library, [ActionBarSherlock](http://actionbarsherlock.com/) and [Cling](http://4thline.org/projects/cling/) are required for building.
+Android Support Library and [Cling](http://4thline.org/projects/cling/) are required for building.

-Binaries for Support Library and Cling are included in the libs folder.
+Binaries for Cling are included in the libs folder.

 ## License